paciowg/sample-data/2022-05 HL7 May Connectathon/ConnectathonSampleData/Usage.md

 In order to transform into FHIR JSON, data must be pulled out of the spreadsheets in the `Spreadsheets` folder into csv files in the `CSVs` folder.

+Pulling data from the xslx spreadsheets into csvs is more finnicky than you might expect.
+Simply creating a new spreadsheet in excel and saving it as CSV adds some special characters to the start of the file that disrupt the CSV to FSH script.
+A temporary workaround is to
+1. save as a csv from excel
+2. open as a text file in a text editor
+3. copy into a new text file
+4. save the new text file as a csv

 ### Shared Resources

 Data comes from the `CliniciansAndOrgs` spreadsheet